wp-plugins/tabbed-widgets/readme.txt

 = Changelog =

+*	**0.73**: Bug fix: removed the extra ob_end_clean which was clearing the widget titles from the settings page drop-down selection.
 *	**0.72**: Bug fix: recursion error for PHP 5.2 users due to non-strict `==` comparison in `wp-includes/widgets.php` line 266.
 Stripped self from the array of active widgets.
 *	**0.71**: Bug fix: content under 'Edit' section of dashboard was disappearing due to widget titles being ob_started too early.
 *	**0.7**: New feature: choose any start tab.
 Improved widget drop-down selection with exact widget titles.
 Added an invisible sidebar (widgetized area) for placing and configuring widgets that are going to be used inside the tabbed widgets.
 Adding automatic rotation stop also for regulat type tabs.